BSc (Hons), MRes, DClinPsych, CPsychol

 Dr Vohora is a Chartered Clinical Psychologist and has experience of clinically supervising masters and doctoral trainees.
 She is a member of the BPS and registered with the HCPC.

 Dr Vohora's specialist interests include working with older adults with cognitive and/or neurological impairment, developing resilience across the lifespan and supporting families and carers.
-She is interested in working from a Compassion Focused Therapy perspective, delivering staff training and considering interventions to increase resilience.
+She is interested in working from a Compassion Focused Therapy perspective, delivering staff training and considering interventions to strengthen resilience.